1.2 Perimeters of shapes with missing lengths

 Activity 2: Perimeters and missing lengths

 Work out the perimeter of the shape below.

-You are redecorating your living room and need to replace the skirting board.
+You are redecorating a residents room at the care home and need to replace the skirting board.
 The layout of the room is shown below.
 Skirting board can only be bought in lengths of 2 m.